 The application you will use in this exercise, called ActivityLab, will display a user interface like that shown below.
 We are providing the layout resources for this application, so you will not need to implement them and you should not change them.

 This application comprises two Activities.
-The first Activity, called “ActivityOne,” will output Log messages, using the Log.i() method, every time any Activity lifecycle callback method is invoked: onCreate(), onRestart(), onStart(), onResume(), onPause(), onStop() and onDestroy().
-In addition, the Activity will also monitor and display information about the following Activity class’ lifecycle callback methods: onCreate(), onRestart(), onStart(), and onResume().
-Specifically, the Activity will maintain one counter for each of these methods, count the number of times that each of these methods has been invoked since ActivityOnestarted up.
+The first Activity, called “ActivityOne,” outputs Log messages, using the Log.i() method, every time any Activity lifecycle callback method is invoked: onCreate(), onRestart(), onStart(), onResume(), onPause(), onStop() and onDestroy().
+This Activity should also monitor and display information about the following Activity class’ lifecycle callback methods: onCreate(), onRestart(), onStart(), and onResume().
+Specifically, the Activity will maintain one counter for each of these methods.
+These counters count the number of times that each of these methods has been invoked since ActivityOne last started up.
 The method names and their current invocation counts should always be displayed whenever ActivityOne’s user interface is visible.
+Note: Don't declare these counters to be static because in the next exercise I want you to get some practice saving this state between reconfigurations.

-When the user clicks on the Button labeled “Start ActivityTwo”, ActivityOne will respond by activating a second Activity, called “ActivityTwo.”
+When the user clicks on the Button labeled “Start ActivityTwo,” ActivityOne will respond by activating a second Activity, called “ActivityTwo.”
 As the user navigates between ActivityOne and ActivityTwo, various lifecycle callback methods will be invoked and all associated counters will be incremented.
 ActivityTwo will display a Button, labeled “Close Activity” to close the activity (the user may also press the Android Back Button to navigate out of the Activity).
 Again, we will provide you with the associated layout files, so you don’t need to implement them and you shouldn’t change them.
 Just like ActivityOne, ActivityTwo will monitor four specific Activity lifecycle callbacks, displaying the appropriate method names and invocation counts.
-It will also output a log message each time ActivityTwo executes any lifecycle callback method.
+It also outputs a log message each time ActivityTwo executes any lifecycle callback method.

 When the user navigates away from ActivityTwo and eventually returns to ActivityOne, make sure that ActivityOne’s user interface displays the correct method invocation counts.

+See the screencast, ActivityNoReconfig.mp4, that's included in the Lab.

 Exercise B: